BertCorp/OnTheWay/README.md

 - ~~if appointment is made after 4pm the day before, send a txt upon creation.~~ 2013-06-27
 - ~~send text when provider is on the way to appointment~~ 2013-06-27
 - ~~send text when appointment is finished~~ 2013-06-27
+- ~~company/provider customer and appointment import tools for Michael~~ 2013-06-28